-- Meet with Case Manager in person monthly, or as directed by the treatment team. - Frequent & random urine drug screens, minimum of twice weekly. - Attend one (1) community/outside recovery support meetings per week, (if applicable.) - Continue to engage with Recovery Support Sponsor (if applicable.) - Attend group therapy as directed by individualized treatment plan. - Engage with Veteran Mentor as needed. - Engage with the Veterans Justice Officer (VJO) as needed. - Monthly court appearance - Submit journal entry at court appearance. - Engage in individual counseling and/or therapy as deemed necessary. - Continued compliance of payment plan with the Criminal Court Clerk's Office for fines, fees, and court costs. - Engage in positive daily activity.
+- Meet with Case Manager in person monthly, or as directed by the treatment team. - Frequent & random urine drug screens, minimum of twice weekly. - Attend two (2) community/outside recovery support meetings per week, (if applicable) - Continue to engage with Recovery Support Sponsor (if applicable.) - Attend group therapy as directed by individualized treatment plan. - Engage with Veteran Mentor if applicable. - Engage with the Veterans Justice Officer (VJO) as needed. - Monthly court appearances - Submit journal entries at court appearances. - Engage in individual counseling and/or therapy as deemed necessary. - Continued compliance of payment plan with the Criminal Court Clerk's Office for fines, fees, and court costs. - Engage in positive daily activity.
 This includes, but is not limited to, employment, schooling, or volunteer work. - Pay monthly program fees (\$50.00/mo.)